reneang17/nlp-gym/regular_expressions/regular_expressions.md

 ## Position Matching

-- `^`: Start of string or start of line in multi-line mode
+- `^`: Start of string or start of line in multi-line mode.
+Logical Not, when inside square brackets.
 - `\A`: Start of string
 - `$`: End of string or end of line in multi-line mode
 - `\Z`: End of string